 This blood pressure device works via Bluetooth technology.
 You slip the apparatus on your arm and use an application that is loaded onto your Apple or Android smartphone or tablet device for it to start taking a reading.

 It will give you systolic, diastolic, and pulse rate readings directly onto your chosen compatible device for you to check and store.
 The other advantage is that a record of your reading is kept on a secure and backed up database.
 This means you can access the information from any computer or device with internet access.

-These type of monitors have been introduced to the market in recent years, and the signs are that this type of technology and blood pressure monitor will continue to flourish.
+This type of blood pressure monitor have been introduced to the market in recent years, and the signs are that this type of technology and blood pressure apparatus will continue to flourish.
 As it does, this will make your blood pressure history something easily accessible in either routine check-ups or emergency situations.